pushapshandilya-hash/IAM/nav2stylecicd2.md

 ## 1. Purpose

-The purpose of this standard is to define mandatory security controls for software delivery pipelines from source-code commit through build, test, artifact creation, release, deployment, and production monitoring.
+The purpose of this control is to define mandatory security controls for software delivery pipelines from source-code commit through build, test, artifact creation, release, deployment, and production monitoring.

-A CI/CD security standard is required because CI/CD systems are part of the organization's software supply chain and can directly influence production code, infrastructure, secrets, artifacts, and deployments.
+A CI/CD security control is required because CI/CD systems are part of the organization's software supply chain and can directly influence production code, infrastructure, secrets, artifacts, and deployments.
 NIST SP 800-204D focuses on integrating software supply-chain security into DevSecOps CI/CD pipelines and maps those strategies to SSDF practices.
 A weak pipeline can bypass many traditional controls because it can produce signed binaries, container images, infrastructure changes, and production deployments directly; the standard is therefore risk-based, auditable, and Zero Trust-aligned, applied consistently across every platform in use and every tenant served.

-This standard shall apply to:
+This Control shall apply to:

 - Source-code repositories.
 - CI/CD platforms and orchestrators.